arcanjoaq/ubuntu/README.md

 ## Dotfiles

-This project is an installation script that allows the installation of programming languages, binaries and utilities in one command!!!
+This project is an installation script that allows you the installation of programming languages, binaries and utilities in one command!!!

 ### Supported Operating Systems